openhublln/MUSE/README.md

 #### Radar Setup

+#### Radar Setup
 Refer to the K-MD2 radar official documentation and Technical Documentation for setup.

+For more detailed information, please visit: [K-MD2 Engineering Sample](https://rfbeam.ch/product/k-md2-engineering-sample/).

+This page includes the datasheet, control panel software, and the software's user manual.
+Note that the control panel software is only supported on Windows.

+Before starting, you need to use the control panel to perform the basic settings of the radar.
+For instance, configuring the radar output items such as RADC, RMRD, etc. Currently, the setup is configured to output only RADC.
+You can also set the detection range and speed of the radar.
+Refer to the user manual for appropriate adjustments.

 #### Bluetooth Connection Script Setup